avital223/Flight_Inspection_App/README.md

 This app is built-in MVVM Architecture:

 * **View**
   * MainActivity - is responsible for the _avtivity_main.xml_ file to upload.
-It also connects the Joystick the ViewModel
+It also connects the Joystick to the ViewModel
   * Joystick - is responsible for the joystick to move and send in the end to the `Service.onChange` the changes that happened. (if the joystick moved)
 * **Model**
   * ModelFlight - is responsible to connect to the FlightGear and send requests.